Moments, Time-Inversion and Source Identification for the Heat Equation: Introduction

 More precisely, let \( e_i \) denote the \( i \)-th canonical basis vector of \( \mathbb{R}^d \).
 Then, the ODE governing \( M(t) \) is given by (for a more rigorous formulation, see Lemma \ref{lem:ODE}):

-An important property of the matrix \( A \), which is independent of the specific moments of the data under consideration and only depends on its dimension, which depends on $k$, is that it is \textit{nilpotent} (see Lemma~\ref{lem:growth}), namely:
+where $A_{\alpha,\alpha'}$ denotes the $(\alpha,\alpha')$-entry of the matrix $A$.
+An important property of the matrix \( A \), which is independent of the specific moments of the data under consideration and depends only on the pair $(k,d)$, is that it is \textit{nilpotent} (see Lemma~\ref{lem:growth}), namely:

 As a consequence, this leads to a polynomial dynamics fulfilling

 for some constants \( c_i \) independent of \( T \) and only depending on $A$.
 Here and in the sequel \(\|\cdot\|_{\infty}\) stands for the induced matrix norm on \(\ell^{\infty}\).
 We refer to Lemma~\ref{lem:growth} for the precise formula of the constants $c_i$.